Skip to Content

 This could be a simple outdoor activity using car tyres to climb over and hoops to climb through; bean bags to toss into buckets and beacons to run around.

-Have little family races or timed competitions using the outdoors as the focus.
-Add some hopscotch to your outdoor activities.
+Organize family races or timed competitions using outdoor spaces.
+Add some Hopscotch to your outdoor activities.

 6. Scavenger Hunts